Willamin/wflewis.com/source/linklog/2020-11-02-advice-anger-and-why-5280.html.md

 <hr>

 I think this is a fantastic take on raising kids.
-I haven't done so myself yet, but I'll certainly be trying to emulate what this article describes.
+I haven’t done so myself yet, but I’ll certainly be trying to emulate what this article describes.

 [https://www.npr.org/sections/goatsandsoda/2019/03/13/685533353/a-playful-way-to-teach-kids-to-control-their-anger](https://www.npr.org/sections/goatsandsoda/2019/03/13/685533353/a-playful-way-to-teach-kids-to-control-their-anger)